Antimatter: Properties

-Theorized anti-gravitational properties of antimatter are currently being tested at the AEGIS and ALPHA-g experiments at CERN.
-Research is needed to study the possible gravitational effects between matter and antimatter, and between antimatter and antimatter.
-However research is difficult considering when the two meet they annihilate, along with the current difficulties of capturing and containing antimatter.
+There is no difference in the gravitational behavior of matter and antimatter.
+In other words, antimatter falls down when dropped, not up.
+This was confirmed with the thin, very cold gas of thousands of antihydrogen atoms that were confined in a vertical shaft surrounded by superconducting electromagnetic coils.
+These can create a magnetic bottle to keep the antimatter from coming into contact with matter and annihilating.
+The researchers then gradually weakened the magnetic fields and detected the antiatoms using two sensors as they escaped and annihilated.
+Most of the anti-atoms came out of the bottom opening, and only one-quarter out of the top.

 There are compelling theoretical reasons to believe that, aside from the fact that antiparticles have different signs on all charges (such as electric and baryon charges), matter and antimatter have exactly the same properties.
 This means a particle and its corresponding antiparticle must have identical masses and decay lifetimes (if unstable).
 It also implies that, for example, a star made up of antimatter (an "antistar") will shine just like an ordinary star.
 This idea was tested experimentally in 2016 by the ALPHA experiment, which measured the transition between the two lowest energy states of antihydrogen.
 The results, which are identical to that of hydrogen, confirmed the validity of quantum mechanics for antimatter.